jb-01/VariableNeuralNets/README.md

 - ```AttentionNet.py``` to train the AttentionNet (CNN)
 - ```Mechanics.py``` with given input image to test entire model on given task for either brain tumor, colonoscopy, or cell nuclei segmentation

+## DL1 / Efficiency Notes
+The above models rely on Habana modules to train using AWS DL1 instances.
+Training across multiple devices results in ~10 epochs under 60 seconds on the AttentionNet (CNN) and under 5 minutes for the MainNet (UNet) using the corresponding datasets referenced below.
+Both models converge to > 0.85 accuracy.
+- For documentation on TensorFlow migration and training see [Habana Documentation](https://docs.habana.ai/en/latest/Tensorflow_User_Guide/Tensorflow_User_Guide.html# )

 ### Datasets
 **Nuclei Segmentation:**